-It is also useful to use the gray card when you’re dealing with a mixed lighting situation – such as daylight from a window and overhead fluorescent lights – then doing a custom white balance in camera is a good solution to handle that and get a neutral color to your images.
-But you have to keep in mind that if you change your camera position or the power and direction of lights have been changed then you’ll have to do it again as the color will shift.
+It is also useful to use the gray card when you’re dealing with a mixed lighting situation – such as daylight from a window and overhead fluorescent lights – then doing a custom white balance in the camera is a good solution to handle that and get a neutral color to your images.
+But you have to keep in mind that if you change your camera position or the power and direction of light source then you’ll have to do it again as the color will shift.

 What is the best size of the gray card?